pil0u/fdj-notify/README.md

 ruby run.rb
 ```

-Ideally, this command should be executed on a schedule (cron) every Tuesday and Friday 09:00 UTC.
+Ideally, this command should be executed on a schedule (cron) every Tuesday and Friday at 09:00 UTC.